 The purpose of SSG Fox SPGP Program Guide is to provide an overview of the Suicide Prevention Services for eligible individuals and their families.
 This Program Guide has force for oversight, auditing, monitoring and program review purposes.

-The guidelines provided in this Program Guide are intended to be consistent with SSG Fox SPGP Program, the regulations (38 CFR Part 78), other applicable laws, Executive Orders, Title 2 of the Code of the Federal Register Part 200 (2 CFR 200) and VA regulations.
+The guidelines provided in this Program Guide are intended to be consistent with SSG Fox SPGP Program, the interim final rule, regulations (38 CFR Part 78), other applicable laws, Executive Orders, Title 2 of the Code of the Federal Register Part 200 (2 CFR 200) and VA regulations.
 Guidelines should not be construed to supersede, rescind or otherwise amend such laws, Executive Orders, 2 CFR 200 and regulations.

 About Staff Sergeant Parker Gordon Fox